RaphaelRibes/GeCKO-MTruncatula/DATA_CLEANING/README.md

 These tools are loaded in a CONDA environment from the conda-forge and bioconda channels.

 ##  List of the snakefile rules
-Name, description and tools used for each of the snakemake workflow rules :
+Name, description and tools used for each of the snakemake workflow rules:

 | **Rule name**              | **Description**                                                            | **Tools** |
 |:--------------------------:|:--------------------------------------------------------------------------:|:---------:|